-The Diary, Correspondence and Letters of Robert "King" Carter of Virginia, 1701 to 1732
+The Diary, Correspondence and Papers of Robert "King" Carter of Virginia, 1701 to 1732

 Transcribed, Edited, and Annotated by Edmund Berkeley, Jr.

-This site includes transcriptions of the diary, correspondence, and papers of the richest and most important man of his day in Virginia, who owned at his death at least 300,000 acres containing many farms and plantations that produced tobacco and other crops for sale, some 750 slaves to work those plantations, and large sums of money invested in Virginia and in England.
-Robert Carter was a member of the Council of Virginia, acting governor 1726-1727, and a political power in the colony.
-He had received a classical education in England and corresponded widely both within the colony and with merchants in England.
+This site includes transcriptions of the diary, correspondence, will, inventory and other papers of Robert "King" Carter, builder of Christ Church and the richest, most powerful planter in early eighteenth-century Virginia.
+At his death in August of 1732, Carter owned 300,000 acres and 48 plantations that produced tobacco and other crops for market, more than 700 enslaved people who lived and worked on those plantations, several mills and storehouses, and large sums of money invested in Virginia and in England.
+Carter held virtually every important political position in Virginia and served as acting governor of Virginia in 1726-1727.
+He received a classical education in England and corresponded widely both within the colony and with merchants in England.